dannco/Filetransfer/README.md

 Additional commands allows the client to view all the files in the current directory, and to reset to another server.

 ####TODO
-Basically no security measures are in place, which means the server has no control over what files a client is sending or retrieving from it.
+- Basically no security measures are in place, which means the server has no control over who connects to the server, or what they are sending and retrieving from it.
+  - [ ] Password protection of server
+  - [ ] Restrict server to handle certain file extensions
+  - [ ] Encryption
+- [ ] Graphical user interface